 A spare, brilliantly evocative tale of the outback jihadis and the attack most of us have never heard of.
 A slight but powerful book and Shakespeare immersedhimself in the time and place to write the story.
 Recent terrorist attacks have, sadly, accentuated the fact Shakespeare’s story is a timely one.

 Nicholas Shakespeare has created a slim, sensitive and simply beautiful novella.
 He writes with exquisite restraint of the yearning, ignorance, hope and hopelesness of life in the wartime mining town.
 It is history it seems we’ve been doomed to repeat.

-Shakespeare captures this historical moment beautifully and in elegant prose creates a complex inner life for Rosalind, who is a wonderfully drawn character… It’s a fascinating story, and skilfully told.
+Shakespeare captures this historical moment beautifully and in elegant prose creates a complex inner life for Rosalind, who is a wonderfully drawn character.
+It’s a fascinating story, however, and skilfully told.
 It is also timely.
-Not just because it is the centenary of the battle this month, but because the story Shakespeare tells resonates so deeply with current tensions.
-It is weightier than its length might suggest.”
+Because the story Shakespeare tells resonates so deeply with current tensions, it is weightier than its length might suggest.

 What a strange and enticing story, told with a great sense of escalating tension but also in a somewhat detached manner.
 Here is an account of the only enemy attack on Australian soil during World War I. It happens in Broken Hill during the annual picnic day in 1915.
 Its short and yet very meaty.
 Love this.